 Philadelphia (Pennsylvania) to Las Vegas (Nevada)

-Route: Philadelphia > Las Vegas (By air – 5 hours 40 mins); Sightseeing and 2 nights stay at LV
+Route: Philadelphia > Las Vegas (By air – 5 hours 40 mins); Sightseeing and night stay at Las Vegas (LV)

 Las Vegas is sort of like how God would do it if he had money. ~ Steve Wynn